Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Final Remark

-\section{Acknowledgments}
+\bmhead{Acknowledgments}

 The author would like to express his gratitude to Professor Liren Huang at the South China Normal University.
 Huang was the master advisor of Ye at the South China Normal University.
 When Ye was back to work at Guangzhou, Huang had already retired for a long time.
-Huang still gave a great help of this article for its valuable revisions and significant improvements.
-The author is supported by the National Natural Science Foundation of China \#12071157, \#12026602, the Guangdong Basic and Applied Basic Research Foundation \#2019A1515011995, and the Foundation of Department of Education of Guangdong Province \#2020ZDZX3004.
+Huang still gave a great help of this article.
+The author is supported by the National Natural Science Foundation of China \#12071157 and the Guangdong Basic and Applied Basic Research Foundation \#2024A1515012288.